FreitagUlke/ansible-advanced-class-My/README.md

 - run `vagrant up` to launch guests

-You'll start with three new virtual machines:
+You'll start with 4 new virtual machines (additional to the my-controller:
 ```
 $ vagrant status
 Current machine states: